 Overstocking refers to introducing more fish or organisms into the tank than the tank can sustain.
 A good rule of thumb is one inch of fish per five gallons of water.

 Overfeeding refers to feeding too much, too often, or a combination of the two.
 If you find excess food on top of the water or at the bottom of the tank when your fish are done feeding, this is considered overfeeding and can lead to water quality issues.
 One or two feedings per day should be sufficient, and the fish will eat what they need to within 1-2 minutes.

-Overcleaning is one of the most common causes of aquarium issues, especially among new hobbyists.
+Over-cleaning is one of the most common causes of aquarium issues, especially among new hobbyists.
 Many people make the mistake of changing the filter cartridge within the first few weeks of starting up their aquarium simply because it "looks dirty".
-This is acually the most crucial growth stage of beneficial bacteria, which are essential to maintain a healthy tank.
-Proper maintenance of a saltwater aquarium consists of a once a month water change (about 25%) and a once a month changing of the filter cartridge (not to be done on the same week as the water change, to avoid disturbing the balance of the tank).
+This time frame is actually the most crucial growth stage of beneficial bacteria, which are essential to maintain a healthy tank.
+Proper maintenance of a saltwater aquarium consists of a once-a-month water change (about 25%) and a once-a-month changing of the filter cartridge (not to be done on the same week as the water change, to avoid disturbing the balance of the tank).
 It is also good practice to perform weekly water testing of the salinity, pH, and nitrates.